← back to archive

 Mean-Variance Computational efficiency Quick summaries, moments

-Hyperplane Boundary coverage Geometric baselines, extent
+Hyperplane Extent Boundary coverage Geometric baselines, extent

 Sliced‑W1 Transport-aware, robust Geometric structure, outliers